-Initiation.
-Insolvency proceedings (bankruptcy) can be initiated by one of the following parties filing a petition with the clerk of the Bankruptcy Court:

-- A creditor.

-- The debtor.

-- The public prosecutor, if he acquires knowledge of the debtor's insolvency, for example, from a report by a civil judge who learns of the insolvency during civil proceedings.
+- How, when, by whom and to which companies.
+Insolvency proceedings can be initiated by one of the following parties filing a petition with the clerk of the Bankruptcy Court: - a creditor; - the debtor; or - the public prosecutor, if he acquires knowledge of the debtor's insolvency, for example, from a report by a civil judge who learns of the insolvency during civil proceedings.